Beans69584/PackageManager/README.md

 # PackageManager

 PackageManager is a simple CLI-based package manager written in Go.
 It allows users to install, uninstall, and manage software packages distributed as `.tar.gz` archives.
+It was only really created for personal use, it probably has a lot of flaws and isn't practical for most people.

 ## Features